-In our proposal we use the Controller entity to manage each device inside the new Multi-controller that coordinates them.
-In the Controller library, a kernel is declared by using the primitive KERNEL<type>.
+In our proposal we use the Controller entity to manage each device inside the new multi-controller that coordinates them.
+In the Controller library, a kernel is declared by using the primitive KERNEL\<type>.
 Where type may be empty to indicate a kernel usable on any kind of device, or a specific value for a specialized code for a given type of device.
 This is useful when different optimizations on the kernel code are required for different devices.
-Currently, the library supports the specific declarations KERNEL_GPU for CUDA code targeting NVIDIA's GPUs, KERNEL_CPU for host machine code targeting sets of CPU cores, and KERNEL_GPU_WRAPPER, KERNEL_CPU_WRAPPER, for host machine code which includes calls to specialized GPU or CPU libraries, such as cuBLAS or MKL routines.
-Moreover, the work presented in [11] extended the Controller library to support the Xeon Phi co-processor.
+Currently, the library supports the specific declarations KERNEL\GPU for CUDA code targeting NVIDIA's GPUs, KERNEL\CPU for host machine code targeting sets of CPU cores, and KERNEL\GPU\WRAPPER, KERNEL\CPU\WRAPPER, for host machine code which includes calls to specialized GPU or CPU libraries, such as cuBLAS or MKL routines.